avinetworks/avi-helm-charts/docs/AKO/faq.md

 ## FAQ

-This document answers few of the frequenty asked questions w.r.t AKO.
+This document answers some of the frequently asked questions w.r.t AKO.

 #### How do I clean up all my configs?